-In Lawrence, "principals had a certain set of expectations as to what the Casey dollars were to bring about . . . which weren't necessarily the same as what the Casey Foundation had," noted Pat Karl, program coordinator for the Lawrence Youth Commission, which is carrying out parent-training and youth-career activities still funded by the foundation.
+In Lawrence, "principals had a certain set of expectations as to what the Casey dollars were to bring about . . . which weren't necessarily the same as what the Casey Foundation had," noted Pat Karl, program coordinator for the Lawrence Youth Commission, which is carrying out parent-training and youth-career activities still fund-ed by the foundation.

-The foundation was focused on systemic change and "wanted to see the model be successful before expanding it to all schools," she said, while principals "saw the need for day-to-day and immediate resources for their kids."

-"The pull between those two attitudes was never resolved," she added.
-At the other sites as well, some also suggested that sometimes teachers lacked the time, if not the will, to devote to the undertaking.
+The foundation was focused on systemic change and "wanted to see the model be successful before expanding it to all schools," she said, while principals "saw the need for day-to-day and immediate resources tudes was never resolved," she added.
+At the other sites as well, some STEP CONTROL also suggested that sometimes teachers lacked the time, if not the will, to devote to the undertaking.

-"Even good teachers are essentially retreating to their own rooms and trying to do the best they can," Mr. Van Vleck of Dayton said.
+Even good teachers are essentially retreating to their own rooms and trying to do the best they can," Mr. Van Vleck of Dayton said.

-'Whip-Sawed Around'
+Whip-Sawed Around'

-Cheryl Rogers, a senior research associate with the Center for the Study of Social Policy, also noted that "there was no real concerted, sustained staff-development program" to bolster teachers' role in re-
+Cheryl Rogers, a senior research ssociate with the Center for the Study of Social Policy, also noted that "there was no real concerted. sustained staff-development program" to bolster teachers' role in re-